Breast Cancer (Facts, Stages) (cont.)

 Like any disease, breast cancer can only be prevented to the extent to which controllable risk factors can be prevented or minimized.
 Many risk factors such as age, gender, and family history, cannot be minimized.
 It is also unclear which combination of genetic and environmental factors is the precise cause of a breast cancer, so it is impossible to take measures that will completely prevent breast cancer.
 Even having a mastectomy to prevent breast cancer is not 100% effective, since cancers can arise in small areas of breast tissue that remain after surgery.

-You can, however, take steps to minimize your risk of dying of breast cancer by following recommended screening programs to increase the chance that a cancer will be detected early, in its curable stages.
-Women at higher risk for breast cancer, such as women with a strong family history of the condition or women who have inherited genetic mutations that raise their risk of breast cancer, should decide on an appropriate screening program with their health care professional.
+It is possible, however, take steps to minimize one's risk of dying of breast cancer by following recommended screening programs to increase the chance that a cancer will be detected early, in its curable stages.
+Women at higher risk for breast cancer, such as women with a strong family history of the condition or women who have inherited genetic mutations that raise their risk of breast cancer, should decide on an appropriate screening program with their health-care professional.

 Some women at high risk for breast cancer choose to undergo preventive mastectomy, sometimes known as prophylactic mastectomy, to reduce their chance of developing the disease.
 Removal of the ovaries to decrease estrogen production is sometimes done as well.
-You should carefully discuss the risks and benefits of this option with your doctor and understand your risk of breast cancer before considering this form of treatment.
-For more information about breast cancer prevention, please see the Breast Cancer Prevention article.
+Women should carefully discuss the risks and benefits of this option with their doctors and understand their risk of breast cancer before considering this form of treatment.

 Viewers share their comments

 Find support and advances in treatment.